umrover/mrover-workspace/jetson/odrive_bridge/README.md

 `$ LCM_DEFAULT_URL="udpm://239.255.76.67:7667?ttl=255" systemctl start service.mrover-onboard-teleop`

 #### Other Errors
 <font size="4"> Find Carmen, Raymond, or Justin.
-Or just go ahead and contact madcowswe himself! </font>
+Or just go ahead and contact madcowswe himself. </font>

 ### Debugging on the Jetson
 Usually being able to arm/disarm manually is needed.
 To do so stop the program from running on the basestation. \